mpv-player/mpv/.github/ISSUE_TEMPLATE/3_bug_report.md

 ---
-name: 'Report a Bug for a different Platform'
+name: 'Report a different Issue'
-about: 'Create a report for a runtime related Bug'
+about: 'Create a report for a runtime related Issue'
 title: ''
 labels: ''
 assignees: ''